nguyenhoang711/varmq/examples/server/readme.md

 # Concurrent Queue Example Server

-This example demonstrates how to use the `gocq` library to create a concurrent queue for scraping URLs.
+This example demonstrates how to use the `gocmq` library to create a concurrent queue for scraping URLs.
 The server provides two endpoints:

 1. `/scrape/{url}` - This endpoint enqueues a job to scrape the specified URL and returns a job ID.
 2. `/scrape/status/{job_id}` - This endpoint returns the status of the job with the given job ID.